 Imagine that you’re collecting responses in a customer satisfaction survey and, based on your clients’ responses, assigning them to separate mailing lists that align to their pain points or needs.

-In fact, you don’t have to imagine, as it’s one of the many ways you can use a customer feedback platform to your advantage.
+In fact, you don’t have to stretch your imagination, as it’s one of the many ways you can use a customer feedback platform to your advantage.

 Let’s take a look at the top 5 benefits of integrating a survey tool with Mailchimp (spoiler alert: it’s not just about sending email surveys :)).